grycap/vmrc/README.md

  ----------------
 + Java JDK 1.7+
 + Maven (to compile from sources and generate the WAR file)
 + Apache Tomcat (to deploy the WAR).
 Works on version 7+ up to 7.0.28 included.
   Notice that it might not work with newer versions.
 + (Optional) An SQL-based database (tested on MySQL 5+)

-If working on Linux (assuming Ubuntu), you can easily install the dependencies (Git, Java + Maven) with:
+If you are working on Linux (assuming Ubuntu), you can easily install the dependencies (Git, Java + Maven) with:

 ``
 sudo apt-get update && sudo apt-get install openjdk-7-jdk git maven